 Townsville pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Townsville is low; cypress is low.
-Tomorrow (26 June 2026) levels are similar.
-Over the following five days cypress will decrease.
+Today (16 July) pollen in Townsville is none Tomorrow (17 July 2026) levels are similar - cypress at low levels.
+Over the following five days cypress will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app